noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

 ## basics

 - general workflow
-  - most resources automatically/require minimumal configuration to publish to cloudwatch
+  - most services automatically/require minimumal configuration to publish to cloudwatch
     - for application-level metrics, you'll need to do this yourself
   - once log data is in cloudwatch
     - setup a metric filter
-    - define an alarm
+    - create alarms
-    - define an action
+    - create actions

 ### dashboards